amalamine/mern-starter/README.md

 Build your Docker image and give it a tag:

 ```
-docker build -t mern-example:latest .
+docker build -t mern-starter:latest .
 ```

-Install the Helm chart located in `helm/mern` on to your cluster:
+Install the Helm chart located in `chart/starter` on to your cluster:

 ```
-helm install helm/mern
+helm install chart/starter
 ```

 If using minikube, you will need to add port forwarding to be able to view your application: